 The fix

-Site administration > Security > Site security settings > Maximum uploaded file size
+Site administration > Security > Site security settings > User quota

 Avoiding the problem

-Alternatively, for SCORM packages specifically, some authoring tools can produce smaller packages by splitting large assets (video) out of the SCORM zip and referencing them as external resources.
+The cleaner long-term fix is to avoid pushing very large archives through a quota-bound area at all.
+For SCORM packages specifically, many authoring tools can produce smaller packages by splitting large assets (video) out of the SCORM zip and referencing them as external resources, which keeps both the upload and the extracted footprint well under the limits.

 Solin provides Moodle administration, configuration, and end-user support.